 - The Ministry of Transportation for Ontario includes road closure and condition information for Kanata in its Traveller information traffic report for Ottawa.

 - The City of Ottawa maintains a listing of road work and road closures on its city website.

-- The Weather Network provides short and long term weather forecasts for Kanata and area.
+- The Weather Network provides short and long-term weather forecasts for Kanata and the area.

-- AM 1310 News broadcasts live traffic updates for Ottawa, Kanata and region.
+- AM 1310 News broadcasts live traffic updates for Ottawa, Kanata, and the region.
 Traffic news is also presented on the station’s website.

 Driving Facts for Kanata

 - Highway 417 carries the Trans Canada Highway name during its run through Kanata.
 Each end connects with Provincial Highway 17.